-The application deadlines are Jan.
-15 for consideration for fall admission and Oct.
-15 for consideration for spring admission.
-Applications received by these deadlines will have the best opportunities for financial assistance.
-Applications received after the above deadlines will be reviewed on an individual basis.
+The application deadline is January 15 for fall admission.
+Applications received by this date will have the best opportunities for financial assistance.
+Applications received after January 15 will be reviewed on an individual basis.
 Admission to the spring semester will be considered in some cases; please contact the Director of Graduate Education if you are interested in this option.

 Application Submission Process